Alcohol bases for flavoured schnapps and liqueurs are numerous. You can use...

 Danish schnapps (aquavit) - Danish vodka

-Personally I prefer to use Danish schnapps or vodka when I make flavoured schnapps.
+Personally I prefer to use Danish schnapps or vodka when I make flavoured schnapps and liqueurs.

 I normally use a clear schnapps called Brøndums Snaps Klar.
 It's distilled from fermented grains and bottled without aging.